xiota/geany-preview/docs/CQA.md

   + Txt2Tags
   + DokuWiki, MediaWiki, Tiki Wiki, TWiki

-* [Screenplain](https://github.com/vilcans/screenplain) is used to process screenplays written in [Fountain](https://www.fountain.io/).

 > Some Markdown editors autosave the document as it is edited.
 Can the Preview plugin do that?

 Auto saving documents is outside the scope of this plugin.
-However, there is another plugin that may do what you want: *Save Actions*
+However, there is another plugin, which is included with Geany, that may do what you want: *Save Actions*

 > Is it possible to hide/show the sidebar based on document type, rather than display a message that the document is not supported?